Joseph Story: Supreme Court

-Though still embroiled in his struggle with Roger Taney, Story achieved his last great victory in Swift v.
+Though embroiled in a struggle with Chief Justice Roger Taney, Story achieved his last great victory in Swift v.
 Tyson.
 This 1842 case concerned a bill of exchange, essentially a promise of payment, given from a businessman in New York, in exchange for land in Maine.
 However, the individuals who received the bill of exchange, Jarius Keith and Nathaniel Norton, did not own the land in question.
 The central issue of the case focused on Article 34 of the Judiciary Act of 1789 which established that the Court was to employ state statutes as authoritative rules when they were applicable for the Court's cases.
 Story, ever the nationalist, had long despised using state statutes as authoritative when he deemed federal common law a much more preferable alternative.
 Simply put, Story longed to place more power in the hands of judges, in particular federal judges, instead of local legislatures.
 Though Story, writing for the unanimous majority, rejected the fraudulent Bill of Exchange, this remains less significant than his development of federal common law.
 As aforementioned, section 34 of the Federal Judiciary Act of 1789 held that courts were bound to local state statutes.
 Story, though had long desired to establish federal common law, had been unable to sway sufficient support to the cause.
 In Swift he finally rallied sufficient support to chip away at the barrier.
 He noted that "[Section 34 of the Judiciary Act], upon its true intendment and construction, is strictly limited to local statutes and local usages of the character before stated, and does not extend to contracts and other instruments of a commercial nature..."
 Swift's ultimate overruling in Erie Railroad Co. v.
 Tompkins marked a turning point in American civil procedure.